shekhargulati/52-technologies-in-2016/README.md

 10. **[Week 10: March 06, 2016](./10-gatling)** [Gatling: The Ultimate Load Testing Tools for Programmers](./10-gatling/README.md).
 Gatling is a high performance open source **load testing** tool built on top of Scala, Netty, and Akka.
 It is a next generation, modern load testing tools very different from existing tools like Apache JMeter.
 In this tutorial, you will learn how to write load tests using Gatling.

+11. **[Week 11: March 13, 2016](./11-tweet-deduplication)** [Tweet Deduplication](./11-tweet-deduplication/README.md).
+This week I decided to write a tweet deduplication library.
+The library will give you a stream of deduplicated tweets.

 -----------
 You can follow me on twitter at [https://twitter.com/shekhargulati](https://twitter.com/shekhargulati) or email me at <shekhargulati84@gmail.com>.
 Also, you can read my blogs at [http://shekhargulati.com/](http://shekhargulati.com/)